Property Tax Paid - Detailed Guide

-Property tax paid refers to the amount a property owner pays to the local government for owning property.
+Property tax paid refers to the amount a property owner is required to pay to the local government or municipal authority for owning property.
+This tax helps fund essential civic services such as road maintenance, water supply, sanitation, and public infrastructure.

 Loan Against Property